fred-hash/java_script/README.md

-# java_script
+**Java Script Projects**

-A repository for my JS projects.
+This is a repository containing some of my current java script projects and ideas.